-Best Management Practices (BMPs) - They are physical, structural, and/or managerial practices that, when used singly or in combination, reduce the downstream quality and quantity impacts of stormwater.
+Best Management Practices (BMPs) - They are physical, structural, and/or managerial practices that, when used singly or in combination, reduce the downstream quality and quantity impacts of stormwater.1 These assets have vegetation management requirements in many cases.
 Typical BMPs include biofiltration swales, wet ponds vegetated filter strips, and wet vault/tanks.
 BMP details can be found in the Highway Runoff Manual Chapter 8.